LABRADOR PUPPY TRAINING TIPS-80 FROM EXPERT BREEDERS

 80 Lab Puppy Training Tips

-1. Socialize.
-Expose your puppy to as many different people and situations possible.
+1. Socialize. and therefore expose your puppy to as many different people and situations possible.

 2. Teach dog to dog manners when required.
-Don’t complain that your Lab is doing Lab things like jumping up if you want a different behavior it has to be taught.
+Don’t complain that your Lab is doing Lab things like jumping up.
+If you want a different behavior, nonetheless it has to be taught.

 3. Use Positive Reinforcement.
 Your Lab doesn’t understand being punished.
-It simply doesn’t work, so focus on rewarding behaviors you desire.
+It simply doesn’t work.
+Rather focus on rewarding behaviors you desire.

 4. Don’t Repeat Commands unless you want your Labrador Puppy to sit the fourth time you say it.

 5. Allow for Play with Other Puppies.
-Play with other Lab Puppies not only allows your pup to get some exercise it is a form of puppy socialization.
+Play with other Lab Puppies not only allows your pup to get some exercise it is a particularly good way to develop puppy socialization.

 6. Bond with your Puppy.
-Once a strong bond is formed your Lab Puppy will want to please you even more.
+Once a strong bond is formed your pup will want to please you even more.
+Click here to see how.

-7. Gain Your Lab Puppy’s Trust.
+7. Gain Your puppy’s Trust.
 If you call your lab and say “want a treat?” and you don’t give him a treat, he will begin to understand your trick that your recall is just not that strong.
 A Lab who doesn’t trust you won’t be a very good listener.

 8. Potty Train Right Away.
-It’s important to establish where the potty spot is and recognize your Lab’s signals when they have to go.
+This is because It’s important to establish where the potty spot is and recognize your Lab’s signals when they have to go.

 9. Learn how Dogs Learn.
-Training a Lab puppy is easy if you understand how to go about it.
+Training a young puppy is easy if you understand how to go about it.
 If you are having training trouble it’s time for you to do some research.

-10. Give your Lab Puppy Play time to Explore.
+10. Give your puppy Play time to Explore.
 Labs need this as part of their natural development.

 11. Spend more time with your puppy when young.
 This is the time when your expectations should be clearly outlined and can decrease as she gets older.